Distance: 22 miles | Type: Out-and-Back | Time: 6 – 11 hours One-Way | Level: Hard

-Crawler’s ledge is infamous for its narrow path and steep drop off into the Pacific.
-To be honest, we had anticipated this section to be way more terrifying than it was, and spent a good mile past the ledge wondering if we had even come to it.
+Crawler’s ledge is iconic for its narrow path and steep drop-off into the Pacific.
+To be honest, we had anticipated this section to be way more terrifying than it was and spent a good mile past the ledge wondering if we had even come to it.

 Take your time and lean into the wall.
 It will be over before you know it.
 And, if it’s worth anything, I think this is one of the most beautiful sections of the entire trail.